 The global pandemic of COVID-19 has forced businesses to change the way they work and operate with employees working from home and unintended consequences that have occurred with supply chains, customers and employees.
 This requires them to take brave steps and rethink their CX strategy.

 Earlier in the year, many thought these changes would be temporary.
 Businesses pressed pause in making strategic decisions.
 However, as we continue to operate in a way very different to the ‘old normal’ it is becoming clear that these new ways of working are far from temporary.
 Who knows if there will be other pandemics or disasters to come so now is time for businesses to press reset and not pause.

-Lockdown was and still is the biggest learning experiment any of us have ever witnessed with office based employees all working from home and companies reviewing how work, businesses processes and relationships should be conducted and managed.
+Lockdown was and still is the biggest learning experiment any of us have ever witnessed with office-based employees all working from home and companies reviewing how to work, businesses processes and relationships should be conducted and managed.
 Initially, it was an urgent scramble and for many a ‘make do’ attitude to carry on but a few months into this unreal situation it is time to make it real.
-Businesses need to take this opportunity to discover what works and what doesn’t and to make changes accordingly to their strategy.
+Businesses need to take this opportunity to discover what works and what doesn’t and to make changes accordingly to their CX strategy.

 Some businesses have seized these extraordinary times to get creative and devised new processes or steps within them either with employees, suppliers or customers.
-They may have even discovered new product or service areas, and of course entrepreneurs have set up new businesses to thrive in this new world.
+They may have even discovered new product or service areas, and of course, entrepreneurs have set up new businesses to thrive in this new world.

-It has at long last forced many employers and employees to enter the 21st century by using digital technologies to communicate and collaborate and working at home has now become the norm as a result of lockdown and to stay safe.
+It has at long last forced many employers and employees to enter the 21st century by using digital technologies to communicate and collaborate and working at home has now become the norm as a result of lockdown and staying safe.
 The old adage of ‘we don’t have a working at home culture’ or ‘this is how we have always done things’ has disintegrated and now Senior Managers need to adopt new ways of working and review all processes.

 The prospect of a reset is naturally overwhelming for many businesses but it is compulsory to survive and grow.
 It doesn’t need to be so daunting and it is advisable to work with consultants to guide you in the process.

 For a digital transformation strategy, have a vision of where you want to get to but also have an open mind.
-This is a learning process that will evolve with continuous reviews and adaptations so therefore the final solution maybe different to what you originally envisaged.
+This is a learning process that will evolve with continuous reviews and adaptations so therefore the final solution may be different to what you originally envisaged.
 Let’s face it we are all learning at present and will continue to do so going forward.

 A reset is a huge undertaking but it can be simplified by de-constructing it into manageable chunks.
 The first step is to go back to basics and review the outcomes that you want to achieve.
 Next, consider barriers and identify any problem areas.
 Then break it down even further whether that’s the employee or customer’s journey.
-Study how the process works and then re-design it in a more efficient way adopting a user centric approach.
+Study how the process works and then re-design it in a more efficient way adopting a user-centric approach.
 Along with efficiency you also need to ensure that the process is resilient and you have the capability to be flexible and iterate, to keep evolving and learning from your mistakes.
 The key to strategizing at this time is focusing on resiliency, flexibility and agility in all areas.

 An entire enterprise digital solution takes a long time to deploy and is often expensive and complex, but digital solutions such as automation can often be designed and deployed in days.
 They can make a big difference to your operations and customer service, as well as showing a rapid and real return on investment.
 Cloud solutions are essential at this time because they are cost-effective, agile and provide the flexibility to add on new technology and make amends when necessary.